The James ClubmeetsSundays 9:45--10:45 AM

 calls for help form persons struggling with dependency issues.

 The Georgetown Group of Alcoholics Anonymous meets in the James Club Building Tuesday and Thursday evenings at 8.
-For additional information on AA in Mississippi, try http://www.aa-mississippi.org/ Narcotics Anonymous meets in the James Club Building Monday and Wednesday evenings at 7, Saturdays at 6.
+For additional information on AA in Mississippi, try http://www.aa-mississippi.org/ Narcotics Anonymous meets in the James Club Building Monday and Wednesday evenings at 7, Thursdays at noon.
 For additional information on NA in Mississippi, try http://www.na.org

 Wells United Methodist Church